pymblelc/environment-setup/README.md

 This assignment has a super simple test that checks for a file and sees if the contents of that file matches the following.

-Create a file called `SUBMISSION.md` with the contents:
+Edit the file called `SUBMISSION.md` and insert the following contents:
 ```
 Hello world!
 ```